evangipson/developer-pro-tips/README.md

 - How to name things well
   - Describe what the function or variable is doing in a sentence (give the "long form").
 What is it actually doing, avoiding programming/generic words (e.g.; "update", "toggle", "handle").
 After you have the long name, condense it into a few words and see what you can come up with.
   - A non-programmer should be able to read your variables and function names and understand what they are doing.
+- Don't trust package managers to add things correctly to your solution
+  - Review each change like you would your own commit (very closely).